MBJ-2002/ai-multi-model-chat/readme.md

 - Step 3 Download model for image captioning I recommend joycaption
 - Step 4 `pip install -r requirements.txt`
 - Step 5 `python app.py`

+## Future Plans
+- Maybe containerise it, if you know how to containerise it please do contribute
+- Add chat saving system into local storage